Cheapest Electricity Prices in Ireland.

 Switch and Save Every Year

-The central message is that you could save as much as €600 in one year by changing your electricity provider.
+The central message is that some average-usage households could save over €700 in just one year by changing electricity provider.

 The main energy price comparison sites sometimes don’t automatically include cashback offers in their calculations.
 The figures in the table above do include all cashback offers.